spacekookie/website/content/blog/112_p1_primitivism.md

 ## Against the internet

 It is true, that in the modern world technology has been turned against us.
-Except for a small group of technologists (software developers, hackers, ...) the usage of technology is heavily controlled by companies, that use it to spy on people, control their behaviour and [more][rigging]...
+Except for a small group of technologists (software developers, hackers, ...) the usage of technology is heavily controlled by companies, that use it to spy on people, control their behaviour and more...

-On some level it is understandable that the narrative of primitivism has emerged (not that it is in any way new, but it feels like the ideas are making a comeback in various communities).
+On some level it is understandable that the narrative of primitivism has emerged.
+This is not to say that these ideas are in any way new, but in a way they are making a comeback in certain leftist circles.

 For someone, not being able to code and only having minor technological literacy, this fight might seem lost.
 Approaches like